Dienes/ti-mods/README.md

   - [PowerShell script](mods/tayta/anime-councilors/waifu2vid.ps1) for mass conversion of pngs to webms.
 - [GIMP](https://www.gimp.org/downloads/): Open-source image editor, useful for preparing new 2D graphics to import into the game.
   - [Older versions archive](https://download.gimp.org/pub/gimp/)
-- [dnSpy](https://github.com/dnSpy/dnSpy/releases): Used to view and edit the game's code.
+- [dnSpy](https://github.com/dnSpyEx/dnSpy): Used to view and edit the game's code.
   - Note that this is decompiled code, therefore lacks documentation and can be difficult to decipher.
+DnSpyEx is the currently maintained fork.
 - [AssetStudio](https://github.com/Perfare/AssetStudio/releases): Allows decompiling the game's AssetBundles to see what's inside.
   - Currently the only known such utility that works with Unity 2020.
 - [JSON to CSV](http://www.convertcsv.com/json-to-csv.htm): Enables easier editing of the game's configuration files in spreadsheet format.
 - [Navigable Tech Tree (maintained by Sarah)](https://sarahwatt.ca/terra-invicta/techtree/?lang=en) : Allows navigating the large tech tree outside the game.
+- [UnityExplorer](https://github.com/yukieiji/UnityExplorer): A mod that lets you explore and experiment with assets and code in game.
+Make sure you get the maintained fork linked here or it will crash when starting a game.

 ## Tutorials
 - [Introduction to Importing Assets](tutorials/Custom%20Orgs.md)